Table Of Contents

 Scientists Urge EPA to Ban Glyphosate

-The scientists laid out the physiological reasons why exposure to glyphosate can increase the risk of autism, Alzheimer’s, cancer, birth defects, obesity and other serious health problems.
+The scientists laid out the physiological reasons why exposure to glyphosate can increase the risk of autism, Alzheimer’s, cancer, birth defects, obesity, and other serious health problems.

-EU Rejects Extension on Glyphosate
+Judge Rejected EU Extension on Roundup Cases

 Wrongful Death Lawsuit Filed Against Monsanto in California